Sequential Choices, Option Values, and the Returns to Education

 We find substantial heterogeneity in the average ex-ante returns by ability, track choice and year of schooling.
-The returns range from $-2\%$ for the 8th grade in the academic track for low-ability individuals up to $3\%$ for medium-ability for the 9th year in the vocational track.
+In the academic track, we estimate negative returns among low-ability individuals of $-2.75\%$ and $-3.5\%$, respectively, at the 8th and 10th grades, and positive returns among high-ability individuals at all years.
+By contrast, we estimate a negative return for high-ability individuals at the 8th grade in vocational track.
 Underlying this heterogeneity is a strong pattern of sorting into academic and vocational tracks by ability, which in our model is both caused by differences in wage rewards and preference heterogeneity.
 Indeed, the structure of the 8th grade returns reflects the separation of the ability groups in the different schooling tracks at an early stage of the educational pathways, consistent with the descriptive evidence in Figure \ref{fig:Desc-Stats}, panel (e).
-The average return to vocational track at the 8th year is negative at $-1\%$ for high-ability individuals, so the majority of them never enter vocational school.
+As the average return to vocational track at the 8th year is negative for high-ability individuals, the majority of them never enter vocational school.
 The opposite is true for low-ability individuals, for whom the returns to an academic track are negative initially, pushing them into vocational schooling instead.
-Indeed, about $83\%$ of low-ability individuals never attend an academic school.
+Indeed, most low-ability individuals never attend an academic school.
 As we move towards right in panel (a), we notice that the returns to academic schooling remain consistently positive only for high-ability individuals.